MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/calendar-date-picker.md

 ---
-Description: The calendar date picker is a drop down control that’s optimized for picking a single date from a calendar view where contextual information like the day of the week or fullness of the calendar is important.
+Description: The calendar date picker is a drop down control that's optimized for picking a single date from a calendar view where contextual information like the day of the week or fullness of the calendar is important.
 title: Calendar date picker
 ms.assetid: 9e0213e0-046a-4906-ba86-0b49be51ca99
 label: Calendar date picker